ariellourenco/dotfiles/docs/Yubikey.md

 This guide will walk you through how to generate GPG keys that are good for general use, including encryption and code signing with all keys generated and stored on YubiKey.

+> [!WARNING]
->⚠️  These are my preferences and it might not suit your needs.
+> These are my preferences and it might not suit your needs.
 Do your own research and pick the appropriate strategy for your specific requirements.

 ## Overview